Hevelop/helm-chart-magento1/README.md

 # Changelog

+- 6.1.0 Added configmap for phpfpm
-- 5.1.7 Added Varnish support
+- 5.1.7 Added Varnish support and configmap for httpd